Ghir0/webby-category-description/readme.txt

 = What are the different length options? =

+* Ultra Short: 3-4 words, perfect for menu items or tags
-* Short: 1-2 sentences, perfect for concise category descriptions
+* Short: 1 sentence, perfect for concise category descriptions
-* Medium: 2-3 sentences, balanced for most category pages
+* Medium: 2 sentences, balanced for most category pages
-* Long: 4-5 sentences, ideal for detailed category descriptions
+* Long: 3 sentences, ideal for detailed category descriptions

 = What are the different tone options? =